 1. Taking legal action sooner rather than later.

-There are different types of claims to allege an unlawful termination.
+There are different types of claims to allege a wrongful termination or being “unlawfully fired” in Iowa.
 These different claims all have different deadlines.

 If you believe your employer discriminated against you based on your membership in a protected class, you may only have 300 days to take legal action following your termination.
 This deadline likely applies if your termination was motivated by your:

 - National origin

 Any claim for an unlawfully fired discrimination cannot just be filed as a lawsuit in state or federal court.
 You must first file a complaint with either the EEOC or the Iowa Civil Rights Commission.
 That complaint must be filed within 300 days of the unlawful discriminatory termination.

 Besides unlawful discrimination, there are other types of firings that may be considered unlawful.
 Often, those other types of claims have a longer, two-year deadline to take legal action.

 Determining which deadline – or deadlines – may apply to your particular situation is not always a straight-forward task.
 If you think you might have claim for an unlawful termination, you should speak with an experienced Iowa employment law attorney as soon as possible after you’ve been fired.